qiime2/docs/source/tutorials/filtering.rst

      --p-exclude mitochondria,chloroplast \
      --o-filtered-table table-no-mitochondria-no-chloroplast.qza

 Filtering a table to retain only specific features is achieved using the ``--p-include`` parameter.
 For example, ``--p-include`` can be used to retain only features that were at least annotated to the phylum level.
 In the Greengenes taxonomy (which was used to generate the ``FeatureTable[Taxonomy]`` being provided here), all phylum annotations begin with the text ``p__``.
-We can therefore use ``p__`` as a ``--p-include`` include term here to retain only features that contain any phylum-level annotation.
+If a feature wasn't assigned to a phylum (i.e., it contained at most a kingdom/domain annotation) it shouldn't contain the text ``p__``.
+We can therefore use ``p__`` as a ``--p-include`` include term here to retain only features that contain a phylum-level annotation.
 In practice, this filter might be useful for filtering features that are unlikely to be taxonomically informative about your samples.

 .. command-block::
    qiime taxa filter-table \